Yum stumbles badly in China, warns on profit

 Its China business continued to suffer in January, when same-store sales dropped 37 percent, including a 41 percent fall for KFC and a 15 percent decline for Pizza Hut Casual Dining.

-The January data was likely affected by the timing of the Lunar New Year holidays, which fell in January last year, Yum said.
-The week-long holiday period, which will occur in February this year, typically boosts sales at restaurants and other tourist-related sectors.

-Still, Yum expects China's same-store sales to be down 25 percent for the fiscal first quarter, which includes only the full months of January and February.
+Yum expects China's same-store sales to be down 25 percent for the first quarter, which includes only the months of January and February.
 It said KFC same-store sales in China should turn up by the fourth quarter.

 As a result, Yum forecast a "mid-single digit" percentage decline in earnings per share for 2013.
 Yum previously forecast 2013 earnings per share growth of at least 10 percent, and analysts polled by Thomson Reuters I/B/E/S on average had expected the same.